gurditsingh/hydeout/_posts/test.md

-# Spark Structured Streaming Checkpointing
+# Checkpointing in Spark Structured Streaming.

 In Structured Streaming, if you enable checkpointing for a streaming query, then you can restart the query after a failure and the restarted query will continue where the failed one left off, while ensuring fault tolerance and data consistency guarantees.